AKJUS/help/PublicKeyAuthentication.md

-# Create personal Key Pair for Public Key Authentication
+# Create Personal Key Pair for Public Key Authentication

 In order to create a Key Pair, you need the program PuTTYgen, see: https://github.com/etkaar/help/tree/main/tools